Current information on the flight program of LuxairTours and Luxair

 All passengers will have temperature control in Luxembourg airport and upon arrival in Italy.

-For Bari and Brindisi: a pre-registration prior arrival is mandatory.
+For Bari and Brindisi: Before travelling to Puglia region, the government of Region Puglia requires you to register online.
 Customer will have to print this registration before coming at the airport.
 Click here to find out more.

-For Cagliari and Olbia: a pre-registration prior arrival is mandatory.
+For Cagliari and Olbia: Before travelling to Sardinia, the government of Sardinia requires you to register online.
 Customer will have to print this registration before coming at the airport.
 Click here to find out more.

-A pre-registration prior to arrival is mandatory by clicking here.
+Before travelling to the UK, the United Kingdom visas and immigration department requires you to register online here.
 Passengers will need to print this registration before coming to the airport.